Tactics to Boost Your Retirement Savings – If You’re Over 50

 If You’re Over 50 and Underinvested, the IRS Can Help

 According to investment management firm Fidelity, in the first quarter of 2019, Americans with 401(k) plans aged 50-59 had on average $174,100 saved.
 That $800K shortfall sounds like an impossible journey to cover before retirement, but there is a way to get there.
-Thanks to the “Catch-Up” contribution, employees 50 and over are allowed to contribute an additional $6,500 per year to a 401k plan.
+Thanks to the “Catch-Up” contribution, employees aged 50 and over can contribute an additional $6,500 per year to a 401(k) plan.
 That additional money invested over time has a significant impact on the total value of a retirement plan invested from age 50-70.

 The Importance of Catching Up